sharma-kk/sharma-kk.github.io/_pages/PhD project.md

 ---
 `Thesis title:` Development of a Structure-Preserving Idealized Stochastic Climate Model

+`Supervisor:` Dr. Peter Korn, Max Planck Institute for Meteorology, Hamburg

-Processes occurring in the Earth's atmosphere and ocean exhibit a wide range of spatial (a few millimeters to thousand of kilometers) and temporal (a few seconds to several decades) scales {% cite vallisAtmosphericOceanicFluid2017 fox-kemperNotionsMotionsOceans2018 %}.
+Processes occurring in the Earth’s atmosphere and ocean exhibit a wide range of spatial (a few millimeters to thousand of kilometers) and temporal (a few seconds to several decades) scales {% cite vallisAtmosphericOceanicFluid2017 fox-kemperNotionsMotionsOceans2018 %}.
 In both media, small-scale motions coexist and interact with large-scale circulation.
-Due to limited computational resources, however, it is practically impossible to capture all the scales in numerical simulations.
-The small scales which are not captured by the numerical models lead to errors in the prediction.
-Parameterization techniques are generally used to account for the missing effect of small scales on large scales.
-In our project, we explored the use of a parameterization technique known as `stochastic advection by Lie transport` (SALT).
+Due to limited computational resources, however, it is practically impossible to capture all spatial and temporal scales in numerical simulations.
+Processes that occur at scales smaller than the grid resolution of the models remain unaccounted for or unresolved.
+The effect of small scales on large scales is therefore not captured by these models, which can lead to errors in predictions.
+Parameterization techniques are generally used to account for the missing effect of small scales in numerical models.
+In our work, we explored the use of a parameterization technique known as `stochastic advection by Lie transport` (SALT) {% cite holmVariationalPrinciplesStochastic2015 %}.

-In the literature, SALT has been successfully applied to numerous geophysical fluid dynamics (GFD) equations such as the 2D Euler equation {% cite cotterNumericallyModelingStochastic2019 %}, two-layer quasi-geostrophic model {% cite cotterModellingUncertaintyUsing2020 %}, and shallow water equation {% cite crisanNoiseCalibrationSPDEs2023 %}.
-In our project, we investigated SALT's efficacy in modeling the effect of unresolved scales on the resolved scales and quantifying the uncertainty due to unresolved scales for a `coupled ocean atmosphere climate model`.
+In the literature, SALT has been successfully applied to numerous geophysical fluid dynamics equations such as the 2D Euler equation {% cite cotterNumericallyModelingStochastic2019 %}, two-layer quasi-geostrophic model {% cite cotterModellingUncertaintyUsing2020 %}, and shallow water equation {% cite crisanNoiseCalibrationSPDEs2023 %}.
+In our project, we investigated SALT’s efficacy in modeling the effect of unresolved scales on the resolved scales and quantifying the uncertainty due to unresolved scales for an `idealized 2D climate model` {% cite crisanImplementationHasselmannsParadigm2023 %}.

-Our results demonstrate that ensemble forecasts from the stochastic climate model exhibit good reliability.
-Comparisons between the stochastic and deterministic model forecasts, reveal that the stochastic approach consistently outperforms the deterministic one throughout the simulation period.

-The `stochastic climate model equations` are
+The `climate model equations` are

 $$
 \begin{align*}